CTcue/ng-select/README.md

   * The custom `[addTag]` is visible while loading (if enabled).
   * The loading text is hidden while the custom `[addTag]` is visible.
   * The search input is not cleared when closing the dropdown or clicking outside of the input.
+  * The search input is not cleared when selecting an item (this behaviour can be disabled).
   * The text cursor is always placed after the selected values(s).
   * Additional option `[openOnFocus]` to open the dropdown when the input is focused
   * Additional option `[selectOnBlur]` to select the input (if any) on blur